What are the Ideal Elements of the 21st Century Classroom?

 Effective teaching is no longer based on the antiquated data dumping methodologies used in the 20th century.
 The new classroom focuses on learners discovering themselves and exploring opportunities through active learning and discussions.

-Unlike in the past, where learning was founded on memorizing and recalling notes, learners today should actively use information and classroom tools to think and apply knowledge.
+Unlike the past, when learning relied on memorizing and recalling notes, modern learners should engage with information and classroom tools actively.
+This can foster critical thinking and practical application of knowledge.

 This requires the application of critical thinking and problem-solving skills in the classroom, in addition to practicing creativity and imagination.